 Look for watermarks as well as the residue of leaves, dried grass, and dirt on the surface of your car—they indicate the flood level and give you an idea of the extent of the damage.

 It’s tempting to check if your engine is working after it comes in contact with water, but putting the keys in the ignition and starting the car may make things worse (see item No. 4 below).
 It is best to call your car insurance company to have your vehicle towed to the service center or an accredited repair shop.

 Disconnect the battery

 Most modern cars are equipped with computer boxes that perform a wide variety of functions, from optimizing engine performance to controlling the transmission, fuel injection, and anti-lock braking system.
 These computers, of course, rely on the battery for power.
-To avoid frying your computer box in case of contact with flood, immediately disconnect the battery from the engine and dispose of it.
+To avoid frying your computer box in case it was submerged or has come in contact with water, immediately disconnect the battery from the engine and dispose of it.
 Sorry, time to get a new one.

 Clean contact points for electronic parts

 Flooding can cause contact points for your car’s electronic circuits to get encrusted with rust and mud, which means you have to clean them before they get caked.
 “You’ll need a lot of contact cleaner,” says Big Bert’s Professional Detailers co-owner David Tong.
 “If the part you’re cleaning is heavily caked with mud, you can use clean distilled water before using contact cleaner to clean and dry out the circuit boards or harnesses.”